 - Fever and chills if an infection is present

-According to the Mayo Clinic, it’s also important to note that this pain can increase or decrease in intensity, and even move to a different part of the body, because the stone is moving through the urinary tract.
+According to the Mayo Clinic, it’s also important to note that this pain can increase or decrease in intensity.
+It can even move to a different part of the body, because the stone is moving through the urinary tract.

 Because there are some similar symptoms with pregnancy and kidney stones (eg: change in urination, nausea and vomiting), it increases the risks of complications to the pregnant mother and the unborn child.
-If left untreated, kidney stones can cause significant complications – from a UTI to preeclampsia or even pre-term labor.
+If left untreated, kidney stones can cause significant complications.
+This includes a UTI to preeclampsia or even pre-term labor.

 WHY DOES PREGNANCY INCREASE THIS RISK?